 One of the Mahia Peninsula residents – not sure if she was happy to see us or not?

-Once inside the reserve, we were faced with a choice; left or right?
-Left headed down some steep looking steps whereas the right track led up a steep hill towards a lookout.
+Once inside the reserve, you’ll be faced with a choice; left or right?
+Left will take you down some steep looking steps, the right track leads up a steep hill towards a lookout.

 We opted to go right, wanting to see the lookout early while the sun was still shining – something that isn’t guaranteed to last long during the winter in New Zealand.